E-Fold/Blockchain-For-EHR-Management-Medishield/README.md

 #Ganache

-Go to [Ganache homepage](https://www.trufflesuite.com/ganache) and download.
+1. Go to [Ganache homepage](https://www.trufflesuite.com/ganache) and download.

+# IPFS

+1. Go to [go-ipfs](https://dist.ipfs.io/#go-ipfs) and install go ipfs.
+Using IPFS through the command-line allows you to do everything that IPFS Desktop can do, but at    a more granular level since you can specify which commands to run.